The revealing story of Switzerland’s military operations to defend its airspace from Axis and Allied aircraft during World War Two

 The diplomatic situation was now on a knife edge.
 Swiss diplomats were struggling to mollify the increasingly incandescent Third Reich leadership.
 It must be remembered how heavily the Swiss depended on their northern neighbour for material imports.
 By July the 1st, the Swiss were sent a diplomatic note informing them it would be the last one they would receive in protest over their attacks on German aircraft ‘over French airspace’ and in future ‘other means’ would be used to protect themselves.

 Indeed, since June the 8th, Hitler was beginning to eye the Swiss more predatorily.
 Now at the height of his pride and vanity, the humiliation wrought by the swashbuckling Swiss pilots was enough to make the dictator consider it might we worth dealing with the pesky southerners once and for all.
-He was especially riled that German military hardware was being used to shoot down the Third Reich’s own planes.
-Hitler ordered his generals to draw up an invasion plan titled Operation Tannenbaum but, of course, this would never be carried out.
+He was especially riled that the BF109 fighter, Nazi Germany’s most important fighter throughout the war, was being wielded by the Swiss to shoot down his own planes.
+Hitler ordered his generals to draw up an invasion plan titled Operation Tannenbaum.
+It was never carried out, of course.

 As a result of political pressure from within as much as from without, the Swiss military command buckled.
 General Guisen, the Swiss Commander-in Chief, ordered his squadrons to stand down.
 Their border patrols were halted and they were ordered to hold fire in all but self-defence.
 To further appease the Germans, the Swiss returned all interned planes and pilots – a clear violation of the Geneva Convention that stipulated neutral nations must intern military personnel and hardware of either belligerent’s until the war’s end.